-Engagement Session Planning Guide For Dayton, Cincinnati, And Columbus Ohio
+Comprehensive Engagement Session Planning Guide For Dayton And Cincinnati Ohio

-As a professional engagement photographer, I want to get to know you and to be able to capture the celebration of your recent engagement.
-I really want you to feel relaxed and comfortable with me, to build a rapport, and to get excited about your upcoming wedding photography experience.
+As a professional engagement photographer, I believe it is important for you to be comfortable with me!
+The best way is to take advantage of the complimentary engagement session included in every all-inclusive wedding photography package.
+I want you to feel relaxed and comfortable with me, to build a rapport, and to get excited about your upcoming wedding photography experience.

-A standalone engagement session (without booking a wedding) starts at $350 + tax.
-Book your wedding now to get your free engagement session from one of the best engagement photographers in Ohio!
+Check out all of my engagement photography blog posts here or book your wedding now to get your free engagement session from one of the best engagement photographers in Ohio!

-Outfits: Coordinate outfits without matching one another.
+Clothing Choices: Coordinate outfits without matching one another.
 Wear colorful outfits that make you feel comfortable while avoiding too much white or black.
-Multiple outfits are ok but most locations don't have anywhere to change.
-Changing also eats into your one-hour time slot.
+Multiple outfits are ok but most locations don't have a place to change.

 Shoes: If you wear uncomfortable shoes, bring other shoes for walking between locations.

-Be On Time: You have a one-hour time slot, so showing up late will eat into this.
-Leaving extra early to get to your session will help make up for traffic or other things that can't be helped.
+Be On Time: You have a one-hour time slot, so showing up late will reduce the number of images I create.
 Please text or call if you are running late.
-I am always early, so call or text if you also arrive early.
+I am always early, so also call or text if you arrive early.

-Props And Pets: I am always in favor of using props and pets during your Dayton or Cincinnati engagement session.
+Props And Pets: I am always in favor of using props and pets during your engagement session.

 Don't Worry: Most couples have little to no experience being in front of a camera.
 I will work with you to create the most pleasing and natural engagement photos that capture your personalities.
 I keep the engagement session fun and casual so as to keep you relaxed and smiling.